iqiyi/xCrash/CONTRIBUTING.md

 Please make sure the following is done when submitting a pull request:

 1. Fork the repo and create your branch from `master`.
-2. Don't break the backward compatibility of public APIs.
-3. Add the copyright notice to the top of any new files you've added.
+2. Add the copyright notice to the top of any new files you've added.
-4. Check your Java code lints and checkstyles.
+3. Check your Java code lints and checkstyles.
-5. Try your best to test your code.
+4. Try your best to test your code.
-6. Squash all of your commits into one meaningful commit.
+5. Squash all of your commits into one meaningful commit.

 ## Code Style Guide